New Brunswick Lung Health:

 Asbestos

 Asbestos is found in many older workplaces and homes.
 Only a small number of lung cancer cases are caused by asbestos exposure every year, but every step should be taken to avoid exposure to it.
 Asbestos symptoms only appear 10 to 40 years after initial exposure.
-Smokers exposed to asbestos are much more likely to develop lung cancer.
+Asbestos exposure is the most prevalent cause of occupational lung cancer mortality in Canada and worldwide.

 Outdoor Air Pollution